FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/consulting-ab-testing.md

 The answer to these two questions is not always symmetrical, and it seems that we need more samples to reject the null (case 2) versus accept it case 1.
 Which is as it should be!
 But in both cases, as the simulations below show, you need a significantly fewer number of samples than before.

-## CUPED and Other Similar Techniques {#cuped-and-other-similar-techniques .unnumbered}
+## CUPED and Other Similar Techniques

 Recall, our diff-in-diff equation, $$Y_{i,t} = \alpha + \beta D_i + \gamma \mathbb I (t=1) + \delta D_i * \mathbb I (t=1) + \varepsilon_{i,t}$$